SeldonIO/seldonio.github.com/semantic-vectors.md

 ## Run Modeling

 To run the modelling you should run the image with appropriate networking, in this case we use `--net="host"` to use the host network.
 In the example below zookeeper is running on the local host.
 The docker container will also need access to the datastore specified in the `jdbc` setting.
+The example assumes a client called "client1":

-`docker run --name "semantic vectors modeling" -rm  --net="host" seldonio/semantic-vectors-for-seldon bash -c "./semvec/semantic-vectors.py -c client1 -z 127.0.0.1:2181 "`
+`docker run --name "semantic vectors modeling" -rm  --net="host" seldonio/semantic-vectors-for-seldon bash -c "./semvec/semantic-vectors.py --client client1 --zookeeper 127.0.0.1:2181 "`